nogja-yash/Assignment--Brushing-and-Linking-in-D3/README.md

     * Three-way brushing and linking works between the table, line chart, and scatterplot.
     * Styles are consistent across views.

-## Template Setup Instructions (For Instructors)
+## Template Repository Setup (For Instructors)

+### GitHub Pages

-It is necessary if using GitHub classroom to set up GitHub pages for the students, as they do not have admin permissions on their repository.
+It is necessary if using GitHub Classroom to set up GitHub pages for the students, as they do not have admin permissions on their repository.
 To do this, we need to create and move everything to the `gh-pages` branch and delete the `master` branch.

 1. Commit the files to the `master` branch on GitHub.